Larus californicus californicus, L. c. albertaensis

 Documentation: Photograph: 14 Aug 1986 Lake McConaughy, Keith Co (Brogie 1986; Mollhoff 1989).

-Taxonomy: There are two subspecies of California Gull (Jehl 1987, Gill and Donsker 2017), californicus, breeding locally from British Columbia south to California and central Colorado, and albertaensis, breeding in central Canada and the north-central and northwestern United States.
+Taxonomy: There are two subspecies of California Gull (Jehl 1987, Gill et al 2022), californicus, breeding locally from British Columbia south to California and central Colorado, and albertaensis, breeding in central Canada and the north-central and northwestern United States.
 There is a zone of overlap in Montana (Winkler 2020, Howell and Dunn 2007).
 Field identification of the subspecies is difficult (see Comments).

 There may be some southward movement of californicus in winter to the southern Great Plains (Gaston et al 2008); Robbins (2020), while noting that information on subspecies in Missouri is minimal, stated: “Most are likely of the nominate subspecies, however, two … observations, 18 Jan 1999 (Stockton Lake) and 13 Feb 2019 (Longview Lake), may be attributable to the more northern albertaensis“.
 Both subspecies have been collected in Louisiana (Mark Robbins, personal communication).
-Supporting the possibility of eastward vagrancy by californicus was a well-documented record of an adult in Cleveland, Ohio 21 Dec 2020 (eBird.org).
+Supporting the possibility of eastward vagrancy by californicus are several Great Lakes records and one for Florida (eBird.org, accessed Dec 2023).

-A well-described and -photographed bird at Branched Oak Lake 5 Apr 2019 was noted to have a darker bill than same-age birds in California, raising the possibility that interior California Gulls (albertaensis) may differ in this respect.
+A well-described and -photographed bird at Branched Oak Lake 5 Apr 2019 was noted to have a darker bill than same-age birds in California, raising the possibility that interior California Gulls (albertaensis) may differ in this respect (Noah Arthur, eBird.org).

 Later dates are cited in Summer, below.